Free Employee Handbook

 To learn more about jury duty leave or jury selection leave, including eligibility, length, and other related matters, please contact the Human Resources Department.

-5. Living Donor Leave
+5. Voting Leave

-6. Domestic Violence and Crime Victim Leave
+7. Crime Victim Leave

 Employees taking this leave must inform the Company about their situation, preferably in a written statement with supporting documents such as police reports or court orders.

-7. Court Witness or Attendance Leave
+8. Court Witness or Attendance Leave

 Please provide your immediate supervisor reasonable notice if you are requesting court attendance or witness leave.

-8. Unpaid Leave of Absence
+9. Unpaid Leave of Absence

 If all your paid leaves are exhausted, and you need to take time off, you may request an unpaid leave of absence from your immediate supervisor.
 Your request for unpaid leave must be in writing and submitted at least two weeks before the start of your requested leave.
 In the case of emergencies or unexpected or urgent circumstances, you may request unpaid leave as soon as practicable before the start of your leave.